Who are we

 We work with communities from Blackdog to Turriff and inland to Hillbrae.

 Our area includes the Community Councils for: Auchterless, Inverkeithny and Fisherford, Belhelvie, Collieston and Slains, Ellon, Foveran, Fyvie, Rothienorman and Monquhitter, Meldrum, Bourtie and Daviot, Methlick, Tarves, Turriff and District, Udny and Ythan

 How we are funded

-We are funded through the Formartine Partnership Limited and Aberdeenshire Council.
+We are funded through the Formartine Partnership Limited.

 The Formartine Partnership Limited (registered company SC 301273) gifts funds to the Formartine Rural Partnership (Scottish Charitable Incorporated Organisation SC049617).
 These funds are distributed to the communities through our small grants scheme.

 Funding also comes from Aberdeenshire Council’s Economic Development Service and the Formartine Area Manager.
 We manage funding schemes and provide advice through a Service Level Agreement (SLA).
 The Council funds our Town and Village enhancement scheme (TVEG) and the Formartine Beginning to Blossom competition grants.

 Find out more about our funding schemes, how our schemes are run, who is can apply, the funds available and how to apply.